GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 Every kilowatt-hour of robotic labor mints new digital value, and every kilogram of recycled waste can be transformed into **physical RoboTorqs** — 3D-printed coins or bills made from reclaimed materials like plastic, glass, or stainless steel.

 This “**trash → cash**” loop turns pollution into paychecks, linking ecology and economy through physics.
 Robotic work creates wealth; human recycling redeems it.
-Waste becomes monetary substrate.
+Waste becomes a monetary substrate.

 The result is a **physics-based, closed-loop economy** where value is minted by measurable work — robotic or human — and distributed universally via algorithmic dividends.

 **Project Asimov** is building this idea into an open-source **Robonomic Simulator** for academic research, grounded in **Torq Theory**, the mathematical framework behind the RoboTorq system.

-**“Watts > Wall Street”** is both rhetorical and real:
+**“Watts > Wall Street”** is both rhetorically powerful and scientifically grounded.

-just as photosynthesis turns sunlight into sugar, the RoboTorq turns **energy, time, and computation into money.**
+Just as photosynthesis turns sunlight into sugar, the RoboTorq turns **energy, time, and computation into money.**

 **Here's how it works.**